 The Park is named after the famous Slide Rock, a stretch of slipper creek bottom adjacent to the homestead.
 Visitors may slide down a slick natural water chute or wade and sun along the creek.

 One of the most photographed scenes in the southwest is towering Cathedral Rock reflected in the waters of Oak Creek at Red Rock Crossing.
-People come here to fish, swim, and photograph the scenery.Website
+People come here to fish, swim, and wade in the creek, as well as to picnic and photograph the scenery.Website

 Red Rock State park is a 286 acre nature preserve and environmental education center with stunning scenery.
 Trails throughout the park win through manzanita and juniper to reach the rich banks of Oak CreekWebsite

 Today we gaze through the windows of the past into one of the best preserved cliff dwellings in North America.
-This 20 room high-rise apartment tells a story of ingenuity, survival and ultimately, prosperity in the desert landscape.Website
+This 20 room high-rise apartment, nestled into a towering limestone cliff, tells a story of ingenuity, survival and ultimately, prosperity in an unforgiving desert landscape.Website

-The legacy of the Sinagua culture surrounds you at the Montezuma Well.
-From cliff dwellings perched along the rim to large pueblo the variety of these archaeological sites is a testament to the ingenuity of these people.Website
+The legacy of the Sinagua culture surrounds you during a visit to Montezuma Well.
+From cliff dwellings perched along the rim to large pueblo ruins and an ancient pit house, the variety of these archaeological sites is a testament to the ingenuity of these people.Website

 The developed portion of the Dead Horse Ranch State park covers 423 acres.
-Ideal for camping, mountain biking in the Coconino national forest, hiking along the Verde River, Canoeing, picnicking, fishing.Website
+The 3,300 foot elevation accounts for the mild temperatures that are ideal for camping, mountain biking in the Coconino national forest, hiking along the Verde River, Canoeing, picnicking, fishing, or just wading in the cool water.Website

 Baldwin Trail, Sedona, AZ 86351